 Pursuant to the Purchase Agreement, Entrée paid \$100,000 and issued 500,000 common shares of the Company.
-The Lordsburg property is subject to a 2% NSR royalty, which may be bought down to 1% at any time up to and including January 1, 2017 for \$2.2 million if the buydown option is exercised on or before January 1, 2016, or \$2.4 million if the buydown is exercised between January 2, 2016 and January 1, 2017.
+The Lordsburg property is subject to a 2% NSR royalty, which may be bought down to 1% at any time up to and including January 1, 2017 for \$2.4 million.
 The buydown price is payable in cash or a combination of cash and common shares at Entrée's election.

 The Lordsburg claims cover 2,013 hectares adjacent to the historic Lordsburg copper-gold-silver district in New Mexico.
 Drilling at Lordsburg has been successful in discovering a porphyry copper-gold occurrence in an area previously known only for vein-style gold mineralization.
 Future drilling will be directed towards expanding the existing drill defined copper and gold zone.
-No exploration work was completed in 2013 or 2014.
+No exploration work was completed in 2014 or 2015.